CSC207-UofT/course-project-uwutever/reports/phase1/design_document.md

 and without using a separate class to store the states.
 In turn, the results of such refactoring is visible in the branch *phase1*.
 NOTE: Point to specific commits.

-We even had to refactor the NFA class with the builder pattern, as seen in the pull request by *bbrianh* titled `NFA builder implementation`.
+We even had to refactor the NFA class with the builder pattern, as seen in the pull request by Brian titled **NFA builder implementation**.

-Frontend: We don't have refactoring for now.
+Frontend: We have not done any refactoring for now, we will do so if we deem it necessary in the future.

 ## Code Organization
 We use the “by component” packaging strategy for our project, similar to the packaging strategy used by JavaShell.